 HOMEWORKS: There will be 4 homeworks.
-Homeworks may cover classic research papers, and include thoughtprovoking open-ended challenge questions.
+Homeworks may cover classic research papers, and include thought-provoking open-ended challenge questions.

 PROJECT: We expect a small-scale research project.
 We encourage novelty, but you can also try to re-generate the results of an already published research paper.
 We will post a pool of ideas on the course website.
-You are encouraged to work in groups of up-to 3 students.
+You are encouraged to work in groups.